modelica/ModelicaConference2023/registration.md

 You can register at the conference on the [conference tool](https://www.conftool.com/modelica2023/) .

-The early registration deadline is August 11th and the Registration fees are:
+The registration deadline is September 29th and the Registration fees are:

 | Registration | Valid | incl.
 Dinner | Early | Late |
 | --- | --- | --- | --- | --- |